 I read the comics immediately when I learned that this movie was coming out and tore through the entire series in roughly two days and was pretty stoked...I was even more stoked when the opportunity to catch an advance screening two days prior to the film's release presented itself.
 The film was amazing, but the audience apparently thought we were watching Epic Movie or some other laugh-a-thon.
 Also, the "Oh, shit, don't go into that room" guy was sitting directly behind me.
 Annoying audience aside, though, the film was pretty tense and surprisingly well paced considering that the comics mainly just deal with the town's remaining few survivors hiding and cowering for all but about the first and last issues and the vampires looked creepy as all fuck.
 I'll probably try and catch it again without an annoying audience, but regardless, it whipped ass.
 FINAL GRADE: A-

--Grindhouse presents Planet Terror (2007) Written & Directed by Robert Rodriguez
+Thursday, October 18th-Grindhouse presents Planet Terror (2007) Written & Directed by Robert Rodriguez

 Stars Rose McGowan, Freddy Rodriguez, Marley Shelton, Michael Biehn, Jeff Fahey, Bruce Willis